 - Call our office at 604-541-2107 for the delinquent amount outstanding including daily interest or refer to your Tax Sale Advice Notice

 If you have questions or would like to arrange to make payments in installments, call 604-541-2107 or email firstname.lastname@example.org

 Payment for delinquent taxes will be accepted in the following forms:

-- Telephone or Online Banking.
-Do not pay at your financial institution or pay online after September 14, as we cannot guarantee that your payment will reach our bank in time to avoid the Tax Sale
+- After September 18, do not pay at your financial institution or online, as we cannot guarantee that your payment will reach our bank in time to avoid the tax sale.

 The current owner has one year after the property is sold at Tax Sale to pay all taxes, interest, and charges to retain ownership of their property.
 This is called the redemption period.